 Natalie has also held in-house roles at Evolve (Typo Station) and at ANZ Banking Group, implementing projects that made a tangible difference to the lives of people living in rural, regional and remote Australia.

-Nicole Pearson, General Manager, Regional and Dams Policy Branch, Department of Infrastructure, Regional Development and Cities, Australian Government
+Ms Nicole Pearson, General Manager Regional Economics Policy Branch, Department of Infrastructure and Regional

 Ms Pearson is currently the General Manager, Regional and Dams Policy Branch, Department of Infrastructure, Regional Development and Cities.
 Ms Pearson leads the design of the long-term, strategic agenda of regional economic policy, the policy design and program delivery of the National Water Infrastructure Fund and National Water Infrastructure Loan Facility and development of policy and processes to enable the Regional Investment Corporation to administer the National Water Infrastructure Loan Facility.